Daniel-Geva/CS-180-Project-5/README.md

 ### NetworkManagerClient
 Responsible for establishing a connection to the server and creating threads to send information back and forth. `init()` creates two threads, one for receiving objects and one for sending objects, so that the NetworkManagerClient can handle normal request and response packets as well as push packets sent to update the client when necessary.
+### PushPacketHandler
+Is used for catching push packets and running their associated callback functions.

 ### ResponsePacketHandler
 Interprets incoming packets in context provided by a RunnableHandleResponsePacket and makes sure that the recieved packet is not null.

 ### RunnableHandleResponsePacket
 An interface used to assign context to the received packets.
 Implemented and used by many other classes in order to propertly execute the `handlePacket()` method.
 ### UIManager
 The manager that is responsible for the User Interface (UI).
 It uses the User Interface System to create menus that the user then interacts with.
 In `init()` it creates all of the menus, which sets up the structure of the UI, and then in `run()` it runs the start menu, which is used as the entry point to the rest of the UI.
 ### ClientFileWrapper
 Contains methods for importing a quiz from a file. `readImportFile()` is a special read method used for importing existing quizzes from a file.
 It is special so that the people creating the quiz on a new file will have an easier time writing it and won't have to write it in a way that makes it easy for the program to read.
+### Manager
+The interface that all managers extend.
+Includs a `init` method and an `exit` method.

 ## Datastructure Classes